aliasar1/Meal-App/README.md

 This is the project I build when learning flutter.
 This app helps to list and see different food categories.
 This also helps to find wonderful recipes with all the ingredients to make it tasty.
 You can also favourite the food.
-User can also filter out the type of food he wants according to his preferances.
+User can also filter out the type of food he wants according to his preferences.

 ## Features 👀
 1. See different food categories.
-2. Choose food according to your preferance.
+2. Choose food according to your preference.
 3. See ingrdients and steps to make recipe.
 4. Mark dishes as favourites.
 5. Filter food by Gluten free, lactose free, Vegetarian or Vegan.